Actindo-AG/Documentation/POS/Integration/06_CreateStore.md

 ## Assign a POS warehouse

-In this step you assign the warehouse from which you want to take the stock from, you assign the shelf, and you configure the stock withdrawal matrix.
-The warehouse specifies where exactly the stock level is posted out when a product is sold.
+In this wizard step, you assign the warehouse from which you want to take the stock from, you assign the shelf, and you configure the stock withdrawal matrix.
+The warehouse specifies where exactly the stock is posted out when a product is sold.

 #### Prerequisites